 Advances in binding and boot technology in recent decades have contributed to a marked reduction in tibia fractures associated with binding malfunctions; however, a significant number of skiers continue to experience injuries each year as a result of maladjusted equipment.
 Although properly adjusted bindings do not guarantee that a skier will not be injured, they can sharply reduce the prevalence of lower leg injuries due to release failure or inadvertent release.
 In many incidents that I have investigated, injury would have been prevented had proper safety guidelines been followed.

-In this article, I discuss alpine ski binding technology, the role of adjustments in reducing injury risk, and the framework for conducting forensic investigations of these incidents.
+In this article, we discuss alpine ski binding technology, the role of adjustments in reducing injury risk, and the framework for conducting forensic investigations of these incidents.

 ALPINE SKI BINDING TECHNOLOGY